Lung Diseases Affecting the Interstitium

 Pneumonia and pulmonary edemas can also affect the interstitium

-Sarcoidosis is an inflammatory disease that affects multiple organs in the body, but mostly the lungs and lymph glands.
-In people with sarcoidosis, abnormal masses or nodules consisting of inflamed tissues form in certain body organs.
-These nodules may alter the normal structure and possibly the function of the affected organ(s).
+Sarcoidosis is an inflammatory disease that affects multiple body organs, primarily the lungs and lymph glands.
+In people with sarcoidosis, abnormal masses or nodules consisting of inflamed tissues form in specific body organs.
+These nodules may alter the typical structure and possibly the function of the affected organ(s).

 The Symptoms of Sarcoidosis.

-The symptoms of sarcoidosis can vary greatly, depending on which organs are involved.
+- The symptoms of sarcoidosis can vary greatly, depending on which organs are involved.
 Most patients initially complain of a persistent dry cough, fatigue, and shortness of breath.
-Other symptoms may include Tender reddish bumps or patches on the skin Red and teary eyes, or blurred vision.
+Other symptoms may include Tender reddish bumps or patches on the skin, red, teary eyes, or blurred vision.

 Development of abnormal or missed heartbeats, inflammation of the covering of the heart, or heart failure.

-In some people, symptoms may begin suddenly and/or severely and subside in a short period of time.
-Others may have no outward symptoms at all, even though organs are affected.
+In some people, symptoms may begin suddenly or severely and subside in a short period.
+Others may have no outward signs, even though organs are affected.
 Still, others may have symptoms that appear slowly but last or recur over a long time.

-Idiopathic pulmonary fibrosis is a serious disease and will have a great effect on your life.
+Idiopathic pulmonary fibrosis is a severe disease that will significantly affect your life.

-Genetics (family history): if more than one member of your family has IPF, the disease is familial pulmonary fibrosis.
+Genetics (family history): if more than one family member has IPF, the disease is familial pulmonary fibrosis.